Rx4Byte/SunHaven/README.md

 * **Testing [DEV]**: This mod is just a testing environment.

 ## Command Extension
-This mod enhances the existing command system of the game by introducing a new set of commands.
-These commands are prefixed with '!' and are used to activate various cheats within the game.
-* **To use the commands from this mod, simply prefix the command with '!'.**
-* **Please note that the commands from the game itself still uses the ‘/’ prefix.**

-> to activate the pause cheat, you would enter `!pause` in the game's command console.
+This mod is designed to enhance your gaming experience by allowing you to enter commands directly into the game’s chat box.
+It operates alongside the game’s existing command system, but with its own unique command prefix.

+**Here’s how to use it:**

+* **Open the game’s chat box:**
+This is typically done by pressing a specific key or button in the game.
+The chat box is where you’ll be entering your commands.
+* **Enter your command:** Commands for the game itself start with a `/` prefix, while commands for the mod use a `!` prefix.
+For example, if you want to use a command from the mod, you would type something like `!pause`.
+* **Execute the command:** After typing your command into the chat box, simply press enter.
+If the text you entered is a recognized command, it will be executed.
+If it’s not a recognized command, it will be sent as a regular chat message.

 ### COMMANDS:
 * General Commands